syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Activity.md

 ### Ad-Hoc

-An ad-hoc subprocess is a group of tasks that are executed in any order or skipped in order to fulfill the end condition and set it with the [`IsAdhocActivity`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_IsAdhocActivity) property of subprocess.
+An ad-hoc subprocess is a group of tasks that are executed in any order or skipped in order to fulfill the end condition.
+To create a ad-hoc activity, you have to enable the [`IsAdhocActivity`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_IsAdhocActivity) property of the BPMNNodeViewModel.

 >Note: By default, IsAdhocActivity property is false.